 - Developmental Education Classes will be factored into the GPA, completion rate, and maximum timeframe calculations.

 - Dropped courses during the add/drop period will not be factored into GPA, completion rate, or maximum timeframe calculations.

 - Bankrupted classes will be factored into the GPA, completion rate and maximum time frame calculation.

 - Once admitted, dual credit will be included in GPA, completion rate, and maximum timeframe

 Each student’s SAP will be evaluated at the end of each semester.
 A student whose progress has been determined to be unsatisfactory and who elects to re-enroll at his or her own expense will have his/her progress re-evaluated at the end of each semester to see if he/she has regained satisfactory academic progress.

 Satisfactory Academic Progress Appeal Process

 Extenuating Circumstances are those that are beyond the student’s control.
-For example: Serious illness or injury to student that required extended recovery time.
+For example: Serious illness or injury to the student that required extended recovery time.
 Death or serious illness of an immediate family member.
-Significant trauma in student's life that impaired the student's emotional and/or physical health.
-Student must submit the appeal form and all documentation pertaining to the appeal,by the published appeal deadline.
+Significant trauma in a student's life that impaired the student's emotional and/or physical health.
+Students must submit the appeal form and all documentation pertaining to the appeal, by the published appeal deadline.
 Submitting a Financial Aid Appeal is NOT an automatic approval.
 The Appeals Committee will meet each semester to consider completed appeals.
-Student’s will be notified by email of the decision.
+Students will be notified by email of the decision.
 The decision of the Appeal Committee is final.
 If the student is granted an appeal he/she will be placed on financial aid probation.
 Students on financial aid probation must meet the requirements of their academic plan every semester.
 If the student fails to meet the terms of the academic plan their financial aid will be suspended.